A stable implementation of a data-driven scale-aware mesoscale parameterization: Subgrid parameterizations

 \section{Subgrid parameterizations}

 Ocean models at a coarse grid resolution have strong biases in the representation of the mean flow and energetics \cite{hallberg2013using, hewitt2020resolving}.
-They can be corrected by parameterizing the effect of the unresolved (subgrid) mesoscale eddies.
-In this section, we describe how to diagnose the effect of subgrid mesoscale eddies on the resolved flow using a spatial filtering approach \cite<Large Eddy Simulation, LES,>{sagaut2006large, fox2008can, bachman2017scale}.
-We then describe our implementation of ZB20 parameterization of the subgrid mesoscale eddies and baselines.
+They can be corrected to some degree by parameterizing the effect of the unresolved (subgrid) mesoscale eddies.
+In this section, we describe how to diagnose the effect of subgrid mesoscale eddies on the resolved flow in the momentum equation using a spatial filtering approach \cite<Large Eddy Simulation, LES,>{sagaut2006large, fox2008can, bachman2017scale}.
+We then describe our implementation of the ZB20 parameterization of the subgrid mesoscale eddies and different baselines.
+The buoyancy fluxes and their parameterizations \cite{gent1990isopycnal} are absent in all model calculations documented in the paper.